thenadz/document-gallery/README.txt

 == Frequently Asked Questions ==

+= Q: I'm using taxonomies, but nothing is showing up in my gallery =

+A: Remember that Document Gallery defaults to retrieving just attachments for the current post/page.
+If you want a broader scope of attachments, you'll also need tell Document Gallery to search everywhere like so: `[dg id=-1 category="My Awesome Category"]`.

 = Q: Ghostscript is installed on my server, but it's not working! =

 A: Document Gallery does a pretty good job of detecting where Ghostscript is installed,